 At Deep Sea Port

-BLASTING will start the week of June 15th and continue until November.
+BLASTING will start start on the week of mid-July and continue until September.
 Like last year, a safety area of 500 m for blasting will be set up.

 It is important to respect this safety zone at all times.Tower Arctic will give notices daily prior to any blasting (via Website WWW.TOWERARCTIC.NET, site board and radio).